trsong/trsong.github.io/_posts/2019-04-30-DailyQuestions.md

 > For example, given S = [12, 1, 61, 5, 9, 2] and k = 24, return [12, 9, 2, 1] since it sums up to 24.

 -->

+### May 25, 2019 \[Easy\] Run-length Encoding
+---
+> **Question:** Run-length encoding is a fast and simple method of encoding strings.
+The basic idea is to represent repeated successive characters as a single count and character.
+For example, the string "AAAABBBCCDAA" would be encoded as "4A3B2C1D2A".
+>
+> Implement run-length encoding and decoding.
+You can assume the string to be encoded have no digits and consists solely of alphabetic characters.
+You can assume the string to be decoded is valid.

 ### May 24, 2019 \[Medium\] Maximum Subarray Sum
 ---